Yes. Consult a personal injury attorney ASAP to investigate the incident and protect your rights.

 If you have further questions feel free to contact me.

-Negligence and personal injury Medical expenses for personal injury Lost wages for personal injury Personal injury Personal injury lawsuits Personal injury settlement Evidence for personal injury cases Medical records and personal injury Types of personal injuries Personal injury and car accidents Lawsuits and disputes Civil rights Motions Evidence Motion to dismiss
+Negligence and personal injury Medical expenses for personal injury Lost wages for personal injury Personal injury Personal injury lawsuits Personal injury settlement Evidence for personal injury cases Medical records and personal injury Types of personal injuries Car Accidents Lawsuits and disputes Civil rights Motions Evidence Motion to dismiss

 Sign up to receive a 3-part series of useful information and advice about personal injury law.